 BIKE HIRE, TRANSPORT & TOURS

 Bike hire, shuttles and luggage transfers are available through several local companies, with Taupō and Taumarunui the major hubs and a couple of others dotted closer to the trail.

 Several national bike tour companies also offer guided and other package trips on multiple trails, including the Timber Trail, with Rotorua and Taupō popular departure points.

 All trail services should be booked in advance, the earlier the better if you plan to ride in peak season (December–March).

 For full trail riders, booking accommodation at the Piropiro halfway point should be a priority, particularly if you wish to stay in a lodge or glamp during peak season (December to March)

 DOC's Piropiro campsite seldom gets to full capacity, allowing campers the freedom to simply turn up and pay their fees on site.

-Accommodation is available at Pureora and dotted around the surrounding countryside.
+Limited accommodation is available around both ends of the trail.
 A broader choice is also available in larger towns close to the trail, with Taumarunui and Taupō, Bennydale and Te Kuiti the obvious choices due to their complementary cycle trail services.

 INSPIRE YOUR RIDE